My Tokyo Guide

 Springtime in Japan is flower viewing time.
 Flower viewing, or hanami, is a popular event all over Japan—but in Tokyo, you can see romantic cherry blossoms along the city's famous rivers, creating a different feeling than in other places.
 It's not uncommon to see people drinking and singing underneath the cherry trees.
 While you're in Tokyo, you should try a real Japanese cherry blossom hanami.
 Find the perfect spot for your Tokyo cherry blossom viewing.

-Catch the cherry blossoms at Megurogawa River’s most famous viewing spot from the end of March to the first week of April.
-More than 800 Somei Yoshino cherry trees line Megurogawa River Promenade for about four kilometers.
-During the cherry blossom viewing season, take a stroll from Daikan-yama or Naka-meguro Stations to appreciate the beauty of spring and the rebirth of nature.
+Catch the cherry blossoms at Meguro River’s most famous viewing spot from the end of March to the first week of April.
+More than 800 Somei Yoshino cherry trees line Meguro River Promenade for about four kilometers.
+During the cherry blossom viewing season, take a stroll from Daikan-yama or Naka-meguro stations to appreciate the beauty of spring and the rebirth of nature.
 It’s sure to be crowded but filled with positive energy.

-Relax by the Sumidagawa River while being wrapped in the beauty of spring.
-Sumida Park—between Azumabashi and Sakurabashi Bridges—is a gorgeous place to enjoy the cherry blossoms.
+Relax by the Sumida River while being wrapped in the beauty of spring.
+Sumida Park—between Azumabashi and Sakurabashi bridges—is a gorgeous place to enjoy the cherry blossoms.
 From the riverside, you can gaze at more than 500 cherry blossom trees lining both sides of the river and even get a great view of Tokyo Skytree.
 Why not enjoy a springtime walk under the trees or a fantastic river cruise to take in the blossoms?
-The cherry blossom illuminations from 18:00 to 21:00 are especially lovely and not to be missed.
+The cherry blossom illuminations from early evening are especially lovely and not to be missed.

 The Shakujiigawa River empties into the Sumida River, but before it does, it's a great cherry-blossom river in its own right.
 Located in Nerima in northwest Tokyo, Shakujiigawa River can be accessed from Ikebukuro.
 This beautiful stretch of river offers an almost secretive world painted with the colors of spring.
 While you marvel at the flowers, you can fill your stomach.
 There are plenty of covered food stalls serving Japanese festival foods like yakitori and okonomiyaki—and even some cold drinks.